 Local human care programs that receive United Way funding go through rigorous volunteer review.
 Each program is carefully reviewed and evaluated by trained and knowledgeable community volunteers.
 Volunteers carefully monitor community needs, meet with local health and human service agencies and review each agency's program funding request.
 This ensures your investment is going toward human care programs that are proven to obtain results and improve lives.

 I am already on a tight budget.
 How can I afford to give?

 The need is enormous and every contribution helps!
-Even a modest contribution per pay period helps improve the lives of many struggling families, individuals and children throughout Alamance County.
-By investing in our community through payroll deduction, you can spread your contribution over the coming year - making it more manageable than a one-time contribution.
+Even a modest contribution helps improve the lives of many struggling families, individuals and children throughout Alamance County.
+By investing in our community through recurring gifts easily set up at your local bank branch, you can spread your contribution over the coming year - making it more manageable than a one-time contribution.

 You may also choose to get involved by volunteering or advocating with United Way.
 As a volunteer and advocate you can lend your time, muscle and voice to help champion a cause.
 As a volunteer you can actively get involved with United Way.
 As an advocate you can share important information about key social issues with others.
-To learn more about volunteering with United Way, please contact Ruth Pruitt at (336) 438-2000 or email@example.com.
+To learn more about volunteering with United Way, please contact Barrett Thompson or (336) 438-2000

 What criteria must Partner Agencies meet to be eligible for funding?

 United Way of Alamance County and our Partner Agencies collaborate to create solutions to serve our community's most pressing social issues.
 The relationship with our Partner Agencies is unique.
 It is characterized by cooperative efforts in community problem solving, outcome measurement of progress toward community problem solving, communication, United Way of Alamance County program funding support and fundraising.
 A Partner Agency is responsible for adhering to a number of compliance criteria in order to receive United Way program funding, including:

 2. Provide health and human service programs in at least one of our three issue areas